 In 2021, Walden’s Master of Science in Nursing (MSN) program received a 10-year accreditation extension through December 31, 2030, from the CCNE.
 With greater emphasis on undergraduate education, the Center for General Education became the School of Interdisciplinary Undergraduate Studies.
 In August 2021, ownership of Walden transitioned from Laureate Education to Adtalem Global Education.
 Walden and Adtalem share a mission of providing access to quality higher education with a focus on service to communities and the underserved.
 Both are dedicated to education for students of diverse backgrounds and experiences, and together will provide the nation with diverse graduates who have the talent and skills to answer workforce needs and a passion for advancing positive social change.

 In 2022, Walden restructured its academic organization to create significant social change by aligning to address healthcare inequities using an accepted framework – the social determinants of health (SDoH).
 The “Healthy People 2030 (SDoH)” framework developed by the U.S. Health and Human Services gives Walden a powerful way to view how it prepares adult learners to think holistically about how they make a difference.
-This new organization consists of two distinct but related divisions: Healthcare Access and Quality and Social Supports for Healthy Communities.
+This new organization consists of two distinct but related divisions: Healthcare Access and Quality and Healthy Communities and Organizations.
 College names were also updated to better align with the new divisions and some programs were moved to new colleges.
 Within the division of Healthcare Access and Quality lives the College of Nursing, College of Social and Behavioral Health, and the newly established College of Allied Health.
-The division of Social Supports for Healthy Communities supports the Richard W. Riley College of Education and Human Sciences, College of Management and Human Potential, College of Psychology and Community Services, College of Health Sciences and Public Policy, and the School of Interdisciplinary Undergraduate Studies.
+The division of Healthy Communities and Organizations supports the Richard W. Riley College of Education and Human Sciences, College of Management and Human Potential, College of Psychology and Community Services, College of Health Sciences and Public Policy, and the School of Interdisciplinary Undergraduate Studies.

 Healthcare Access and Quality